cadet-salzburg/_2RealKinectWrapper/readme.txt

 		* Right now all found devices will start with the nodes you entered in the start routine, if there is a use we will make an overloaded start for starting different nodes on different devices...

 	OpenNI
-		* Hand and feet have orientation confidence of value 0.0 always (so OpenNI doesn't supply you with orientations for Hand and Feet)
+		* Hand and feet have orientation confidence of value 0.0 always (so OpenNI doesn't supply you with orientations for hand and feet)
 		* Multi device user segmentation and skeletonizations are not working correctly yet (it mixes up the different devices, openni is strange)
 		* OpenNI with Kinect sensor only supports 640x480 resolution, Primesense sensor supports different resolutions